melonux/ZKPFromScratch/README.md

 I'll put the knowledge in `ZKPFromScratch vault/` and the experimental codes in `src/`.

+# Usage

+To import all notes, users only need to open the [Obsidian software](https://obsidian.md/), click "Open folder as vault", and select `ZKPFromScratch vault/`.

 # Reference

 Below are the most useful reference materials for me: